Plumbing Drain Waste Vent

 Using sink drain for disposing of other water

 There needs to be a drain from HRV (Heat Recovery Ventilation) units and an there should ideally be a drain pan under a hot water boiler.
 These sources of water need to get to a drain via an air gap.
 You don't want a separate trap for these because the trap will probably dry out and then you will get sewer gasses into the room.
-You don't really want a pipe outlet above a sink because that will annoy users of the sink.
-What I do is feed the water via a 1/2" PEX pipe into the drain stem from a sink just above the sink's trap.
+You may not want a pipe outlet above a sink because that will annoy users of the sink.
+You could decide to route a small pipe out through the wall.
+Another alternative is to feed the water via a 1/2" PEX pipe into the drain stem from a sink just above the sink's trap.
 This topic is not addressed by plumbing building code and as such might be something questioned by the plumbing inspector, but I think it will probably be allowed.
 Feeding it in can be done using an ABS fitting with a side port (assuming it is nicely hidden in a cabinet).
 The PEX pipe should come from above so that no sink water can flow down it.

 Fitting ABS and PVC